 - There is no guarantee that this will unlock your iPhone long-term

-- Reports show that this is only a viable method for iPhones which use iOS 8 to iOS 10, later versions don’t show consistent results
+- Reports show that this is only a viable method for iPhones that use iOS 8 to iOS 10, later versions don’t show consistent results

 Now, we can’t disregard what these things mean.
 By using the iCloud DNS bypass and setting a DNS IP, you aren’t resolving the problem.
 Instead, the iCloud lock is still there, but your iPhone is connecting to a server that blocks iCloud servers.